• Skip to main content

 Concrete countertops have become more popular because you can get many patterns, colors, and styles with them.

-They need to be sealed to ensure they don’t crack with constant use, but they are relatively durable once this is done.
+They need to be sealed to prevent cracking with constant use, but once this is done, they are relatively durable.

 Cost-wise, they are more expensive than some options but still tend to be between $50-100 per square foot.